-The consolidated financial statements have been prepared on a historical cost basis except for certain financial instruments which are measured at fair value (Note 13).
+These consolidated interim financial statements have been prepared on a historical cost basis except for certain financial instruments, which are measured at fair value (Note 14).

-The consolidated financial statements are presented in Canadian dollars, which is also the Company's functional currency, except where otherwise indicated and all values are rounded to the nearest dollar.
+These consolidated interim financial statements are presented in Canadian dollars, which is also the Company's functional currency, except where otherwise indicated, and all values are rounded to the nearest dollar.